void

 Background

 Náchod is a town in eastern Bohemia, only a few kilometres from the border with Poland.
-The distance to the front at in the autumn of 1914 was about 300 km (Raba), so the claim about the sound of artillery was dubious and probably a popular saying.
+The distance to the front in the autumn of 1914 was about 300 km (Raba), so the claim about the sound of artillery was dubious and probably a popular saying.

 Hašek in Náchod